angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ### Grindstone

 This is a consideration when facing any Painter variant.
-You can find yourself in a situation whereby your opponent may have an active Grindstone and the mana to activate it but you otherwise have a window to try and win.
+You can find yourself in a situation whereby your opponent may have an active {{Grindstone}} and the mana to activate it but you otherwise have a window to try and win.
 Just like with Surgical Extraction it is difficult to know if and/or when the opponent may try to activate the Grindstone but it is possible to play around.

 >{B}{B}{B} + {U}{U} to {U}{U}{U}{U} + Cantrip